-bee rights Time
+2001181118

 Command Name bridge set agingtime

 Description Sets the aging time for dynamically learned MAC addresses of the chipset.

-Syntax bridge set agingtime < aging-time>
+Syntax bridge set agingtime <aging-time></aging-time>

 Parameters aging-time

 aging time to be set for stp.

 Minimum aging time can be 5 seconds.

-Default aging time is 20 seconds.
+Default aging time is 300 seconds.

 Maximum aging time is 1000000 seconds.

-Examples N-TRON/Admin#[1]> bridge set agingtime 200
+Examples N-TRON/Admin#[1]> bridge set agingtime 20

 NOTES